Occupy Toronto: Non-occupying support

 As of November 4, it was estimated that thousands of supporters are helping the roughly 500 people occupying St. James Park, including those considered to be in the privileged "1%".
 A group of seven unions, led by the Ontario Public Service Employees Union, installed porta-potties, generators, Mongolian yurts and a 28-foot mobile kitchen.
 Other donations include straw from the president of a hydraulics company, and 250 compostable bags of water from the owner of a waste-water technology company, who said: "There needs to be a correction of how global financial businesses work.
 Something is wrong.
 Hopefully, this helps them [the occupiers] buy more time to help keep the pressure up until something more concrete comes out of it."
 Members of the legal community who do not necessarily share the views of the protesters have also offered their support, including legal advice, but with other logistics as well.

-Police

-At the initial protest, two men were arrested in the mid-afternoon, one for trespassing and the other for as yet undisclosed reasons.
-Inspector Howie Page commented to CityNews: "From a policing side, it's been a good day.
-They've been lawful, they've been peaceful, they told us where they were going to go... they were more than willing to work with us and facilitate what we were asking."